mdrazen27/crm_for_publishers_backend/README.md

 #CRM system for managing publishers
 ##About
-System for publishers to manage their advertisements and related statistics.
+System for publishers to manage their advertisements and view related statistics.
+Publishers are managed by administrators which can view their advertisements and statistics but aren't able to do any modifications.

 Consists of two parts:
 - Backend: Laravel